Software Engineering

 Agile Development

-3. Continuous attention to technical excellence and good design.
+1. Continuous attention to technical excellence and good design enhances agility.

-4. Simplicity - the art of maximizing the amount of work not done - is essential.
+2. Simplicity–the art of maximizing the amount of work not done–is essential.

-6. Regularly, the team reflects on how to become more effective, and adjusts accordingly.
+4. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 Agile Methods